SumulDairy/sumul_flutter_template_repo/README.md

 ## 📱 Overview

-**sumul_hr** is a full-featured mobile app for agent-based operations such as login, vehicle attendance, file handling, time-syncing, and data reporting.
+**sumul_template** is a full-featured mobile app for agent-based operations such as login, vehicle attendance, file handling, time-syncing, and data reporting.
 It includes responsive design, offline storage, secure API headers, localization, and elegant UI animations.

 ---